Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 There's a predator around who keeps stealing.

-You'd have a tough time sleeping and you you wouldn't feel comfortable or secure in your own home.
+You'd have a tough time sleeping and you wouldn't feel comfortable or secure in your own home.

-So somebody's coming in and stealing from you in your house every day, every night, you'd be really nervous and anxious.
+So somebody's coming in and stealing from you in your house every day, every night.

-And I think that Bitcoin is also not only does it give people back their free will and their choice, because they're not being hunted by the bears of central banking.
+And I think that Bitcoin is also not only does it give people back their free will and their choice because they're not being hunted by the bears of central banking, but it also gives them some peace and security and some mental health.

-And US dollars lost like over 98% of its value since 1913, since the creation of the Fed.
+And U.S. dollars lost like over 98% of its value since 1913, since the creation of the Fed.

 They don't want to end the ring.